fiatjaf/nak/README.md

-   req      generates encoded REQ messages and optionally use them to talk to relays event    generates an encoded event and either prints it or sends it to a set of relays decode   decodes nip19, nip21, nip05 or hex entities help, h  Shows a list of commands or help for one command
+   req      generates encoded REQ messages and optionally use them to talk to relays event    generates an encoded event and either prints it or sends it to a set of relays decode   decodes nip19, nip21, nip05 or hex entities encode   encodes notes and other stuff to nip19 entities help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: